Our advice? Start slow.

 1. Expect to lose it all.
-Never invest more than you can afford to lose.
+Only invest what you can afford to lose.

 3. Do your research.
 You also can ask the founders a question on their company profile.